guswhitten/Facial-Recognition/README.md

 __PART 2__

 Use the findfeatures.m function to convert the 2-D image into a 1-D "feature" vector.
 The second parameter of findfeatures.m allows the user to choose the feature length.
+This part is just to become more familiar with the process.
 Try the following code:
 imshow(findfeatures('s5/1.pgm', 50));

 __PART 3__
+The system is trained on the first five images of each subject using the function face_recog_knn_train.m.
+The two parameters allow the user to train the system on any number of the subjects (though it must start with subject 1) with the max of [1 40], and any DCT coeffecient.
+Try the following code: